Lesterpaintstheworld/terminal-velocity/integration_opportunities.md

 # Integration Opportunities for "Terminal Velocity"

-## Prioritized Insights
+## Key Insights and Integration Opportunities
 1. **Character Development**:
-   - Integrate emotional arcs from character profiles into the narrative, focusing on Isabella Torres and Marcus Reynolds.
-Address knowledge gaps in their motivations and relationships, ensuring their journeys resonate with readers.
+   - Integrate emotional arcs from character profiles into the narrative to enhance depth and relatability.

 2. **Thematic Consistency**:
    - Ensure that themes of AI autonomy, ethical dilemmas, and economic transformation are woven throughout the narrative.
 Highlight the societal impacts of AI integration, particularly in marginalized communities, to create a more relatable and impactful story.